What We Believe

 - Often suggest that speaking in tongues is a required proof of being Spirit-filled or of possessing salvation in Christ, even though the Scriptures do not teach this.

-Harvest Bible Chapel seeks to prevent the propagation of doctrines that would cause divisions within an individual church.
-Therefore, members to and adherents of Harvest Bible Chapel are not to propagate the teachings and emphases of the current charismatic movement.
-Although we do not control personal, individual interactions with the Lord, the expression of tongues and other sign gifts are not to be overtly expressed at meetings that are under the organization and authority of Harvest Bible Chapel.
+Vertical Church seeks to prevent the propagation of doctrines that would cause divisions within an individual church.
+Therefore, members to and adherents of Vertical Church are not to propagate the teachings and emphases of the current charismatic movement.
+Although we do not control personal, individual interactions with the Lord, the expression of tongues and other sign gifts are not to be overtly expressed at meetings that are under the organization and authority of Vertical Church.

 The church exists to glorify God through the fulfillment of the Great Commission, and in the spirit of the Great Commandment -- MATTHEW 28:19-20, MATTHEW 22:37-38.